gcallah/JohnGray/papers/callahan.md

 nevertheless, it would be a very poor geologist who did not recognize this significant difference.

 In fact, the very "error" that Gray is at pains to criticize demonstrates that his contention that this an error is
-wrong: no elephant or chimpanzee or dolphin has ever developed a metaphysical theory claiming that their species is different from all other animals, and has been in need of correction in their misapprehension by a dour British philosopher.
+wrong: no elephant or chimpanzee or dolphin has ever developed a metaphysics in which their species is marked out as different from all other animals, rendering their misapprehension in need of correction by a dour British philosopher.

 "if the human species is re-engineered it will not be the result of humanity assuming a God like control of its destiny.